Bahadur Shah of Gujarat: Exile in Mewar and Delhi

+Succession

-After death of Muzaffar Shah II in 1526, Sikandar Sháh succeeded.
-After few weeks in power, he was murdered on the instructions of his slave Imád-ul-Mulk Khush Kadam, who seated an infant brother of Sikandar's, named Násir Khán, on the throne with the title of Mahmud Shah II and governed on his behalf.
+After death of Muzaffar Shah II in 1526, Sikandar Shah succeeded.
+After few weeks in power, he was murdered on the instructions of his slave Imad-ul-Mulk Khush Kadam, who seated an infant brother of Sikandar's, named Nasir Khan, on the throne with the title of Mahmud Shah II and governed on his behalf.
 Three other princes were poisoned.
-The only event of Sikandar's reign was the destruction of an army sent against his brother Latíf Khán who was helped by Rána Bhím of Munga (now Chhota Udaipur).
+The only event of Sikandar's reign was the destruction of an army sent against his brother Latif Khan who was helped by Rana Bhim of Munga (now Chhota Udaipur).
 When Bahadur Khan received the news of the death of his father, he returned to Gujarat.
-The nobles deserted Imád-ul-Mulk's cause, and prince Báhádur Khán, was joined by many supporters prominent among whom was Táj Khán, proprietor of Dhandhuka.
-Bahádur marched at once on Chámpáner, captured and executed Imád-ul-Mulk and poisoning Násir Khán ascended the throne in 1527 with the title of Bahádur Sháh.
+The nobles deserted Imad-ul-Mulk's cause, and prince Bahadur Khan, was joined by many supporters prominent among whom was Taj Khan, proprietor of Dhandhuka.
+Bahadur marched at once on Champaner, captured and executed Imad-ul-Mulk and poisoning Nasir Khan ascended the throne in 1527 with the title of Bahadur Shah.

-His brother Latíf Khán, aided by Rája Bhím of the Kohistan or hill land of Pál (Pal-Dadhvav, near Bhuloda, Gujarat), now asserted his claim to the throne.
-He was defeated, and fell wounded into the hands of the Gujarát army and died of his wounds and was buried at Halol.
-Rája Bhím was slain.
-As Bhím's successor Ráisingh plundered Dahod, a large force was sent against him, commanded by Táj Khán, who laid waste Ráisingh's country and dismantled his forts.
+His brother Latif Khan, aided by Raja Bhim of the Kohistan or hill land of Pal (Pal-Dadhvav, near Bhuloda, Gujarat), now asserted his claim to the throne.
+He was defeated, and fell wounded into the hands of the Gujarat army and died of his wounds and was buried at Halol.
+Raja Bhim was slain.
+As Bhim's successor Raisingh plundered Dahod, a large force was sent against him, commanded by Taj Khan, who laid waste Raisingh's country and dismantled his forts.
 Only one of his brother, Chand Khan survived, as he had refuge at the Malwa court and the Sultan Mahmud Shah II of Malwa refused to surrender him.